The Syllabus Geeks understand that creating a course template can seem like a daunting task. Never fear, we are here to help!

 - Institutional Policies (ADA, attendance, residency requirements, etc.)

 The next part to this step is establishing how the information on your existing syllabi should map to a Concourse syllabus.
-We provide a blank Excel workbook download at the end of this article to assist with your review.

 Step 2: Determine Syllabus Content Source